aldovadev/aldovadev-app/README.md

 ## Feedback

-If you have any feedback, please reach out to us at aldova811@gmail.com
+If you have any feedback, please reach out to me at www.aldovadev.com/contact